xyth0rn/NCTU_DigitalLab_Mario/Video_devlog.md

     ```

 However, a single 12-bit RGB COE file of a 640x480 picture fills the block memory of the Nexys4 DDR up to approximately 70%.
-This means we would have to compress the size of pictures if we want to achieve horizontal scrolling background.
+This means we would have to compress the size of pictures if we want to achieve horizontal scrolling background. <br>

+_Note: Python 3.8 and the PILLOW library are required_

 ### 32-bit PNG to 9-bit COE
 > 32-bit is RGBA color coding, 8-bit for each variable.